24 HOUR BEHAVIORS LABORATORY

 Arlene D. R. Fernandez

-Project Manager of Research
+Program Manager of Research

 Arlene holds a Bachelor of Arts in Psychology and a minor in Exercise and Wellness from Arizona State University, where she proudly earned her degree.
 She furthered her education by obtaining a Master of Arts degree in Health Psychology from Northern Arizona University.
 Arlene possesses over a decade of invaluable experience in the field of health research.
-Currently, she serves as a dedicated Project Manager of Research at the 24h Behaviors Laboratory.
+Currently, she serves as a dedicated Program Manager of Research at the 24h Behaviors Laboratory.
 In this pivotal role, Arlene adeptly manages a portfolio of National Institutes of Health (NIH) R01 projects, contributing significantly to the advancement of scientific knowledge and healthcare solutions.

 Picture